Lancer Evolution Information

 0-60 mph: 4.9 seconds

-Lancer Evolution Information - EVO 4/EVO IV
+Lancer EVO Specs/Information – EVO 4/EVO IV

 Mitsubishi were really starting to hit their stride with the EVO 4, this version was built on the new model Lancer which was released in October 1995 with the first batch of 6,000 EVO 4's arriving in July of 2006.
 This number was increased to a total of 9,00 cars as the first batch sold out within three days.